soulhotel/FF-ULTIMA/.github/CONTRIBUTING.md

 ├── userChrome.css
 ├── userContent.css
 └── user.js
-└── changelog.md (feel free to log your changes if you want to)
+└── changelog.md (feel free to document/credit your change here if you want to)
 ```

 ## Documentation